Public.com Review: A Social Investing App for Stocks, ETFs and Crypto

 - No minimum balance

 - Free stock when you sign up

 - No human advisor or robo-advisor option

 Public is a free social trading app and an investing social network.
-The app launched in 2019 to make investing easily accessible to everyone.
+Formerly known as Matador, the app launched in 2019 to make investing easily accessible to everyone.
 With Public, you can: